Leonid Teyf: Personal life

 Leonid Teyf was born in the Byelorussian Soviet Socialist Republic (modern-day Belarus).
 Teyf is a dual citizen of Israel and Russia and has traveling visas from Belarus, Serbia, and the United States.
 In 2005 Teyf married Tatyana Anatolyevna Teyf in Russia.
 They have three children.
 He and his family immigrated from Russia to the United States in 2010 and took up residence in Raleigh, North Carolina.
-Teyf purchased a mansion in North Ridge Country Club in 2014.
+Teyf purchased the Painter House, a mansion in North Ridge Country Club, in 2014.
 The couple filed for divorce in 2017.
 Tatyana later told authorities that she was a victim of domestic violence, stating that Teyf beat her and, in one incident, lit her clothes that she was wearing on fire.